dovecot/documentation/source/configuration_manual/mail_location/index.rst

 ..
 Note::

-   Since a location specified within a :ref:`namespaces` overrides :ref:`setting-mail_location`, in case you specified that parameter you'll have to override in in the user database, specifying ``namespace/inbox/location`` extra field instead of mail.
+   Since a location specified within a :ref:`namespaces` overrides :dovecot_core:ref:`mail_location`, in case you specified that parameter you'll have to override in in the user database, specifying ``namespace/inbox/location`` extra field instead of mail.

 SQL